 Analyzing data is integral to eCommerce success.
 Site owners should regularly measure traffic, conversions, bounce rates, and more.
 They can assess the information to see which practices work and which ones could be better.
 Then, they can edit their website and adjust their sales strategies as needed.

-In essence, web scraping is conducting analytics on other websites.
+In essence, web scraping for eCommerce is conducting analytics on other websites.
 Cunning and bold store owners could collect data on their competitors.
 Where are they finding their greatest successes?
 Where are they facing their greatest challenges?
 With some cleverness, they can learn to outmaneuver these rivals and gain the upper hand.

 That description only scratches the surface.
 Web scraping can empower eCommerce entrepreneurs in many ways.
 Here are some specific functions and activities that you can do with this software.